NablaVM/nabla/docs/net-device.md

 will be reported in r11.

 The network object will attempt to receive information up-to the size given in NUM BYTES.
-If it is a success r11 will contain the number of stack frames produced from recv, otherwise it will be '0'
+If it is a success r11 will contain the number of bytes produced from recv, otherwise it will be '0'

 ## **netudp commands**